-Three years later, as he carves a spot for himself in the Senate, and as one of Hillary Clinton’s top surrogates, Booker now describes that 2013 race a blessing.
-The experience left him a little rattled, a little wary of a media environment where, he says, people try to “bring folk down.”
+Three years later, as he carves a spot for himself in the Senate, and as one of Hillary Clinton’s top surrogates, Booker now describes that 2013 race as a blessing.
+The experience left him a little rattled — a little wary of a media environment where, he says, people try to “bring folk down.”
 But it was that race, according to his aides, that helped push Booker to become more disciplined and measured — to "grow up," as one staffer put it.

 Booker, determined to avoid the missteps of 2013, now goes by a new rule.

 "Every story I tell, I’m going to find second and third sources.”

 “Look at what's happening to all the presidential candidates,” he says.
 “It’s called being vetted.
 But I'm not going to wait on other people to vet me.”